-Many people divide the revising stage into revising and editing.
+Many people divide the revising stage into two parts: revising and editing.
 Revising focuses on making changes to improve the clarity of your ideas and organization.
-Editing focuses on making changes to improve the clarity of your grammar.
+Editing focuses on making changes to improve your grammar.
 Revising should generally be completed before editing.

-Here are some questions you can use when you are revising your essays, giving feedback to a peer, or evaluating a sample essay.
+Here are some questions that you can ask yourself while you are revising an essay.

 - Does the introduction provide the general information a reader needs in order to understand the topic?